Embark Behavioral Health

 About last summer… it wasn’t just a day camp or a summer camp, you learned lessons for life.
 Hopefully you have lots of great memories and new friends, too.
 However, remember everything you learned and why you invested your time and energy: YOU.
 Everyone else invested their time because they believe in you, too.
 Never forget to believe in yourself, to be your best advocate, and to take the best care of YOU.
 Remember your self-care, your DBT skills, and your communication skills.
 You are going to be set for life.

 This wasn’t just a summer camp, it is the rest of your life.
 Remember what you learned, remember the value of you.
-Potomac Programs can be a reference point of mental health for you.
+Embark Behavioral Health can be a reference point of mental health for you.
 For questions call 1-855-809-0409.